Singhu border lynching: Second person arrested; Victim's family demands high-level probe | Law-Order

 - India

-A second member of the Sikhs' Nihang order was arrested on Saturday in connection with the lynching of a Dalit man at the farmers' protest site at Singhu border, even as the victim's family questioned the attackers' claim that he had committed sacrilege and demanded a high-level probe into the episode.
+A second member of the Sikhs' Nihang order was arrested on Saturday in connection with the lynching of a Dalit labourer at the farmers' protest site at Singhu on Delhi-Haryana border, even as the victim's family questioned the attackers' claim that he had committed sacrilege and demanded a high-level probe into the episode.

+The mortal remains Lakhbir Singh were cremated at his native village in Punjab's Tarn Taran amid tight security in the presence of his close family members.
+No Sikh priest was present to perform Ardas (Sikh religious prayer) and no one from his village Cheema Kalan attended the last rites.

 Sarabjit Singh, arrested on Friday for the brutal killing of Lakhbir Singh, was produced before a Sonepat court in Haryana and remanded in police custody for seven days.